Jared Rollins

-Jared Rollins (born January 26, 1977) is an American professional mixed martial artist.
+Jared Rollins (born January 26, 1977) is an American former professional mixed martial artist.
 He was formerly a fighter on The Ultimate Fighter: Team Hughes vs. Team Serra, fighting on Team Hughes.
 He received his brown belt in Brazilian Jiu-Jitsu from the São Paulo based lotus club jiu-jitsu camp and black belt professor Givanildo Nascimento.
-Jared is a member of Team Oyama.
+Jared was a member of Team Oyama.
 Jared started training in the martial art of Brazilian Jiu-Jitsu in 1999.
 His first professor was Carlson Gracie black belt Franco De Camargo.

 Mixed martial arts

 Jared had his first fight in 2002, his fight was against Shannon Ritch.
 Jared defeated Ritch via submission in the first round.
 Jared did not fight again until 2004, he fought Mark Longworth and again won via submission in the first round.
 After two wins, Jared debuted in the King of the Cage promotion.
 Jared lost the fight against Brendan Seguin via TKO.
 He was not done fighting for the KOTC though.
 Jared defeated Steve Lapoint via TKO in the first round.
 After the fight, Jared started fighting for smaller promotions.
 He then came back to King of the Cage with a win over Richard Solis.
 A few months passed before Jared had another fight, his next fight was in Tokyo, Japan, Jared lost the fight.
 Jared was then selected to be on the sixth season of The Ultimate Fighter.